yifan-CodeDir/TOSEM-RLFDC/README.md

 # Automatically Learning a Precise Measurement for Fault Diagnosis Capability of Test Cases
-This repository contains a replication package for a research paper submitted to ISSTA 2024.
+This repository contains a replication package for a research paper submitted to TOSEM.

 ## Requirements:
 + Python 3.9.1